Chlorinator Well Water Package J-PRO-22 with Solution Tank

 - Pump easily mounts on the top of the tank or a wall

-- Primes super fast, and won't lose its prime.
+- Primes super fast, and won't lose often its prime when properly installed

 - Complete system includes chlorinator pump, solution tank, injection check valve, tubing, fittings